-Some of the Merit Badges require extra fees, which are listed with each Merit Badge in the program guide.
-Additional fees are required if the camp is charged additional usage fees by the facility (i.e. Golf/Horsemanship) or if the Scout receives additional materials or kits they get to keep that are not provided to all Scouts (i.e. Basketry projects, etc.).
+Some of the Merit Badges require extra fees, which are listed with each Merit Badge during registration.
+Additional fees are required if the camp is charged additional usage fees by the facility (i.e. Golf/ Horsemanship) or if the Scout receives additional materials or kits they get to keep that are not provided to all Scouts (i.e. Basketry projects, etc.).